th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/profiles.md

 Most changes are in the user profile.

-If you installed rhasspy without docker, the userfolder is in the location ``$HOME/.config/rhasspy/profiles``.
+If you installed rhasspy without docker, the user folder is in the location ``$HOME/.config/rhasspy/profiles``.
 Here you find your profiles and your ``profile.json``.